 Most Fuerteventura hostels are located in Corralejo, just next to the beach, but you can also find Fuerteventura hostels in other places on the island.

 However, Fuerteventura hostels in Corralejo are recommended if you look for convenience, as it is the most popular and largest tourist center on the island while there are far less populated and wild places for the more adventurous tourists.
-Hostels in Fuerteventura are generally quite good and not very expensive.
+Hostels in Fuerteventura are generally quite good and cheap!

 Many Fuerteventura hostels might not operate all year long, so it is good to check this before you go.

 Corralejo Natural Park is an excellent place to go to enjoy the desert beauty of Fuerteventura.
 The nature reserve covers an area of more than two thousand hectares and offers many options for hikers, photographers, and nature lovers.
-Bayuyo, a volcano, is located only five kilometres south of Corralejo and has two craters of almost equal size.
-The summit Calderón Hondo is almost three hundred metres high.
-There are two paths to the summit offering scenic views on the lava fields.
+Bayuyo, a volcano, is located only five kilometers south of Corralejo and has two craters of almost equal size.
+The summit Calderón Hondo is almost three hundred meters high.
+There are two paths to the summit, offering scenic views on the lava fields.